 How Do Taxpayers Benefit from the SALT Deduction?

-Everyone in the United States benefits from SALT, but the SALT deduction is used directly by around 30% of all taxpayers.
-Currently, taxpayers are given the option of deducting real estate taxes as well as either income taxes orsales taxes paid to state and local governments.
-While the SALT deduction is used across all income levels, the actual amount of property versus income versus sales tax deducted by lower, middle, and upper income taxpayers provides insight into how those taxpayers benefit.
-For example, while over 70% of SALT deductions for tax units with an AGI of more than $200,000 are from income taxes, over 60% of deductions from taxpayers with less than $50,000 in income come from property tax.
+Everyone in the United States benefited from SALT, but the SALT deduction was used directly by around 30% of all taxpayers.
+Taxpayers were given the option of deducting real estate taxes as well as either income taxes or sales taxes paid to state and local governments.
+While the SALT deduction was used across all income levels, the actual amount of property versus income versus sales tax deducted by lower, middle, and upper income taxpayers provides insight into how those taxpayers benefit.
+For example, while over 70% of SALT deductions for tax units with an AGI of more than $200,000 were from income taxes, over 60% of deductions from taxpayers with less than $50,000 in income came from property tax.
 This highlights how important the property tax deduction is for middle class homeownership.

-In addition to its effect on taxpayers who itemize, regardless of adjusted gross income, the SALT deduction also benefits taxpayers in all 50 states.
-The tax deduction is used by Americans living in urban, suburban, and rural locations and across all congressional districts.
-The states with the highest percentage of taxpayers using the SALT deduction are in the East and Northeast regions.
+In addition to its effect on taxpayers who itemize, regardless of adjusted gross income, the SALT deduction also benefited taxpayers in all 50 states.
+The tax deduction was used by Americans living in urban, suburban, and rural locations and across all congressional districts.
+The states with the highest percentage of taxpayers using the SALT deduction were in the East and Northeast regions.
 However, states in the West and Midwest also take advantage of the deduction.
-Overall, use of the SALT deduction is widespread among all states.
-The average deduction per tax unit in Connecticut, New York, and New Jersey are all over $7,000, and close to $6,000 in California.
-If the SALT deduction were eliminated, assuming a 25% marginal tax rate, an average taxpayer in New York who currently itemizes SALT would face a tax increase of almost $1,800.
+Overall, use of the SALT deduction was widespread among all states.
+The average deduction per tax unit in Connecticut, New York, and New Jersey were all over $7,000, and close to $6,000 in California.